Maxteke/101pong/README.md

 make

 ./sokoban map

-Put the cube 'X' on the target 'O'.
+Push the cube 'X' with your player 'P' on the target 'O'.